-Who gets Bartholin's cysts and abscesses?
+Who develops Bartholin's cysts and abscesses?

-About 3 in 100 women will develop a fluid-filled swelling (Bartholin's cyst) or a collection of pus (Bartholin's abscess) at some point in their life.
+About 3 in 100 women will develop a fluid-filled swelling (Bartholin's cyst) or a collection of pus (Bartholin's abscess) at some point in their lives.
 So, they are a common problem.
 Most cases occur 'out of the blue' in women aged between 20 and 30.
 However, they can also occur in older or younger women.

 What are the symptoms of Bartholin's cysts and abscesses?

 As mentioned earlier, a fluid-filled swelling is a cyst.
 A collection of pus is an abscess.
 A Bartholin's cyst or abscess typically only develops on one of the two glands.
 If a cyst remains small and does not become infected then you may have no symptoms.
 You may just feel a small lump to one side at the lower end of the entrance to the vagina, which may cause no problems.
 However, a larger cyst may cause some discomfort - in particular, when walking, sitting, or having sex.
 Very large cysts can become quite painful.

 With an abscess, a lump develops and quickly becomes bigger, typically over a few hours or days.
 It is likely to become very painful.
 You may feel unwell and have a high temperature; the skin over the abscess tends to become red, hot and very tender.
 The tender swelling makes it painful to sit down, to walk or to have sex.

 Some women may also have some vaginal discharge also.

 An examination by a doctor can usually diagnose the problem.
 A Bartholin's fluid-filled swelling (cyst) and collection of pus (abscess) have a typical appearance.
 No test is usually needed to make the diagnosis.